 Source: Dan made these, too.

-Notes: More sausages and grilled squash, please!
+Notes: More sausages and grilled squash, please!12.
+Raw Cucumbers with Hummus (not pictured)

 Source: From Dan's brain to my mouth.